mdsufz/MuDoGeR/Manual_MuDoGeR.md

 viral-particle-55	LS08Hbin.1	-1.34156	NA
 viral-particle-241	ERR1341880_bacbin.1	-1.29327	NA
 ```
+## 3.b: Selection of Viral Metagenome-Assembled Genomes and relative abundance (Not done)

 # Module 4: Recovery of Eukaryotic Metagenome-Assembled Genomes
 Note: Make sure that all the eukaryotic tools are installed.
 The links for the installation can be found in the following hyperlink: ![Eukaryotic module](https://github.com/mdsufz/MuDoGeR#eukaryotic-module).